 Wish App: 8 Things You Need to Know in 2020

 The Wish app is a shopping app for iPhone and Android that lets you order cheap goods online with major savings.
 Most items ship straight from China, a growing number ship from the U.S. for faster delivery and you can even pick up select items locally in minutes.
-The app and service have changed dramatically in the last year, so it may be worth checking out again.
+The app and service have changed dramatically since it first launched, so it may be worth checking out again.

 Wish is a shopping service that puts consumers directly in touch with sellers to buy clothing, electronics, and gadgets at a steep discount.
 There are some knockoff products and some lookalike products.
 Sometimes you may see a real brand name product on Wish, but they aren’t as cheap and often sell out.